Dean Martin: Solo career

 Martin's first solo film, Ten Thousand Bedrooms (1957), was a box-office failure.
 Although "Volare" reached number 15 in the U.S. and number 2 in the UK, the era of the pop crooner was waning with the advent of rock and roll.
 Martin wanted to become a dramatic actor, known for more than slapstick comedy films.
-Though offered a fraction of his former salary to co-star in a war drama, The Young Lions (1958), Martin's part would be with Marlon Brando and Montgomery Clift.
+Though offered a fraction of his former salary to co-star in a war drama, The Young Lions (1958), Martin accepted the part, co-starring with Marlon Brando and Montgomery Clift.
 Tony Randall already had the part, but talent agency MCA realized that with this film, Martin would become a triple threat: they could make money from his work in nightclubs, films, and records.
 Randall was paid off to relinquish the role, Martin replaced him and the film turned out to be the beginning of Martin's comeback.
 He starred alongside Frank Sinatra for the first time in the Vincente Minnelli drama, Some Came Running (1958).

 By the mid-1960s, Martin was a movie, recording, television, and nightclub star.
 He was known as Dude in Rio Bravo (1959), directed by Howard Hawks and also starring John Wayne and singer Ricky Nelson.
 Martin teamed again with Wayne in The Sons of Katie Elder (1965), cast as brothers.
 In 1960, Martin was cast in the film version of the Judy Holliday stage musical comedy Bells Are Ringing.
 He won a Golden Globe nomination for his performance in the 1960 film comedy Who Was That Lady?, but continued to seek dramatic roles, portraying a Southern politician in 1961's Ada, and starring in 1963's screen adaptation of an intense stage drama, Toys in the Attic, opposite Geraldine Page, as well as in 1970's drama Airport with Burt Lancaster, a huge box-office success.

 Sinatra and Martin teamed up for several more movies, the crime caper Ocean's 11, the musical Robin and the 7 Hoods, and the Western comedies Sergeants 3 and 4 for Texas, with their Rat Pack pals such as Sammy Davis Jr., Peter Lawford, and Joey Bishop, as well as a romantic comedy, Marriage on the Rocks.
 Martin also co-starred with Shirley MacLaine in a number of films, including Some Came Running, Artists and Models, Career, All in a Night's Work, and What a Way to Go!
 He played a satiric variation of his own womanizing persona as Las Vegas singer "Dino" in Billy Wilder's comedy Kiss Me, Stupid (1964) with Kim Novak, and Martin poked fun at his image in films such as the Matt Helm spy spoofs of the 1960s, in which he was a co-producer.
 In the third Matt Helm film The Ambushers (1967), Helm, about to be executed, receives a last cigarette and tells the provider, "I'll remember you from the great beyond", continuing sotto voce, "somewhere around Steubenville, I hope".